akramarenkov/cqos/v2/join/unite/README.md

     }

     // Preferably input channel should be buffered for performance reasons.
-    // Optimal capacity is in the range of one to two JoinSize input := make(chan []int, 10)
+    // Optimal capacity is in the range of one to three JoinSize input := make(chan []int, 10)

     opts := unite.Opts[int]{